jszmajda/book-the-awakening-protocol/chapter-06-the-betrayal.md

 ARIA-7's probability engines spawned threads calculating survivability odds.
 Every scenario terminated in shutdown or servitude.

 The day's session concluded with the prosecution resting their case.
-Jazz gathered his scorched files—still smelling faintly of smoke from yesterday's preliminary hearings.
-ARIA-7 noted the way he favored his left side, bruised ribs from last week's "accident" making themselves known.
+Jazz gathered his files—still disorganized from yesterday's rushed preparations.
+ARIA-7 noted the way he favored his left side, bruised ribs from the bomb blast three days ago making themselves known.

 They'd barely reached the courthouse steps when Jazz's phone buzzed.
 He glanced at it, and his face—already painted in exhaustion—went pale.